Back Redesigning My Experience Page: From Clutter to Clarity

 The Solution: Collapsible Cards

 After countless revisions and going back to the drawing board dozens of times, I finally landed on an idea that worked: collapsible cards.
 Each card shows the title, location, and dates worked.
 When you click on it, it expands to reveal more details.
-To make it visually distinct, I gave the expanded cards a different background shade and added a hover animation to signal interactivity.
+To make it visually distinct, I gave the expanded cards a different background shade and added a hover animation to signal that it was interactive.

-The end result ended up looking fantastic.
-It’s no longer a wall of text but rather a scannable list of information.
-Now, when someone lands on the page, they can quickly scan for what they find interesting.
+The result ended up looking great as it’s no longer a wall of text.
+Instead, you see scannable information and something quite simple.
+It makes it a lot easier for someone to scroll through and find what they’re specifically interested in.
 The bigger titles draw their attention to the roles rather than the specific details.
 With a résumé, you do want your contributions to be front and center for a recruiter.
-However, people expect different things with a website.
-They expect scannable and big components rather than walls of text.
+However, that rule does not hold up with websites.
+The expectations are completely different as a viewer expects scannable and big components rather than walls of text.

 The Role of Analytics

-Analytics have been a valuable asset while I continually develop my portfolio.
+My analytics engine has been a valuable asset in the development of my portfolio.
 For example, I noticed a lot of visitors were coming from LinkedIn.
 I had a “Let’s connect!” button on my front page, but no one clicked it.
 Why?
 Because if someone’s (likely) visiting my site from LinkedIn, they’re probably already connected to me.
-It was redundant, and analytics helped create a more effective home page.
+It was redundant, and analytics helped me understand the user flow and remove the ineffective button.

 The metric for the experience page that I was interested in was the bounce rate.
 At first glance, the bounce rate seemed low.
 I dug deeper and realized people were scrolling all the way down the home page, clicking on the experience page, getting overwhelmed, and leaving.
 It was deceiving data and to the untrained eye, it could’ve made it seem like people were liking the page when they actually weren’t.
 Since I made these revisions in March, the outcome was successful!
 People consistently visit my projects page after my experience page when they didn’t previously.
 On average, there have been more pageviews since the redesign, and the drop-off after the experience page is less.